Andrew Stahl: Life and career

-Stahl was born in San Antonio, Texas in 1952.
 As a child, Stahl moved around a lot due to his father's work as an airline pilot.
-When he was nine, he moved with his parents to a farm in Butler County, Kentucky, which he still owns and operates today.
+He moved with his parents to a farm in Butler County, Kentucky when he was young.
 He graduated from University High School in Bowling Green, Kentucky in 1970 and Western Kentucky University (WKU) in 1975.
 At WKU, Stahl served as one of the section editors of WKU's yearbook, The Talisman.
-He was a member of Sigma Nu fraternity, Eta Rho Chapter.
+He was a member of Sigma Nu fraternity, Eta Rho chapter.

 Early in his career, he spent time as a musician and visual artist before taking up acting in local regional theater.
 He spent a short period of time in New York City in the early 1980s, where he studied with Wynn Handman, William Hickey and Jack Waltzer, and performed in various Off Broadway productions.
 He currently lives on his family farm in Butler County, Kentucky and works out of Atlanta, Georgia and Nashville, Tennessee.
 He has one son.

 Stahl has appeared as the host of a cable educational series created by the Kentucky Blues Society to spotlight Kentucky blues artists.